Artist, Humanist, Friend: Harriet Fitzgerald

 Harriet Fitzgerald was first introduced to the world by her dear friend, the author and essayist Julian R. Meade.
 It was his account of her in I Live in Virginia that her direct, straight-forward, and truth-seeking ways were first introduced to the world at large.

 Harriet was born in 1904 to Harrison Robertson and Ida Lee Flippen Fitzgerald.
-Her father, president of Dan River Mills, had followed in the footsteps of his own father, Benton Thomas Fitzgerald, who had reigned at the same helm years before.
+Her father, president of Dan River Mills, had followed in the footsteps of his own father, Thomas Benton Fitzgerald, who had reigned at the same helm years before.

 Harriet’s studies began at Stratford Hall and then Randolph Macon Women’s College in Lynchburg before moving to New York where she studied at The Art Student’s League for two and a half years, after which she went to Europe, where she spent some time studying in museums and galleries.
 Harriet, ever a humanist, returned home during the Great Depression hoping to do something for those who suffered during the period of financial hardship, including those in her father’s mill.